tracelink/https-github.com-TraceLink-code-samples/GraphQL/program_integration/readme.md

     }
 }
 ```
-Once converted to JSON strings,
+Add your converted strings to a payload.
+Create a single object containing query and variables objects.
 ### Python ###
 ```
 import requests